 In January, Chiang Mai is wonderfully cool so it’s the perfect time to explore Bor Sang and enjoy the festivities.
 And don’t forget to buy your own umbrella – the hot and rainy seasons are always around the corner.

-The umbrella making centre is open from 08:30 till 17:00 hrs. each day and can be found on San Kamphaeng Road some 8 km east of Chiang Mai city centre.
+Travel tips: The umbrella making centre is open from 08:30 till 17:00 hrs. each day and can be found on San Kamphaeng Road some 8 km east of Chiang Mai city centre.
 It’s easy to arrange a tour or hire one of the city’s songtaeos to take you there.